 William of Orange

 The town’s association with the House of Orange started when William of Orange (Willem van Oranje), nicknamed William the Silent, took up residence in 1572 in the former Saint-Agatha convent (later called the Prinsenhof).
 Prince Willem van Oranje (William of Orange) was the founder of Dutch independence.
-He led the growing national Dutch resistance against Spanish occupation, known as the Eighty Year War.
+He led the growing Dutch resistance against Spanish occupation, known as the Eighty Year War.

 Sad end to the Dutch founder

 William of Orange was assassinated on 10 July 1584 by Balthazar Gerards in the hall of the Prinsenhof (now the Prinsenhof Museum).
 The family’s traditional burial place in Breda was still in the hands of the Spanish.
 Therefore, he was buried in the Delft Nieuwe Kerk (New Church), starting a tradition for the House of Orange that has continued today.
-An inscription is marked to the right by the staircase on the first floor where the assassination took place.
+An inscription is marked to the right by the staircase on the first floor where the assassination occurred.
 A sad memorial attaches to the Prinsenhof, on the Oude Delft, as the scene of his death.

 The Delft Explosion